Skip to main content

 2021 Kawasaki Ninja H2: 209 mph

 As much as we love the track-only Kawasaki Ninja H2R, the track-only part of the motorcycle is a bummer.
-For riders that have no intention of going to the track but still want one of the fastest bikes ever made, there’s the H2.
+For riders who have no intention of going to the track but still want one of the fastest bikes ever made, there’s the H2.
 Kawasaki stunned the world when it introduced the supercharged H2 in 2015, as it was one of the first motorcycles on the market to use forced induction in decades.

 Ducati Superleggera V4: 200 mph